-- Analyse the themes and thematic depth of the novel 'Mrs. Dalloway'
+- Analyze the themes of the novel 'Mrs. Dalloway'

 - Describe Peter Walsh's relationship with Clarissa Dalloway

-- Recognise the lack of emotions in the novel 'Mrs. Dalloway'
+- Recognize the lack of emotions in the novel

 - Identify and state the deconstruction of forced manliness and engineered masculinity

-- Discuss medical masculinity as described in the novel
+- Outline medical masculinity as described in the novel

 - Recall the final act of bravery in the novel

-- Analyse the magnificent probe into human consciousness and human behaviour in this novel
+- Analyze the novel’s probing of human consciousness and behaviour